PPL-IIITA/ppl-assignment-lorduchiha/README.md

         (for Running on command prompt with jdk installed prior)

+        ## RECOMMENDED TO USE NETBEANS FOR FLAWLESS EXECUTION OF CODES

         Open command Prompt and change Directory to extraxted folder "ppl-assignment-lorduchiha".

         FOR QUESTION 1 & 2--->